paulcook/vagrant-puppet-rails/puppet/modules/apache/README.md

 We want to keep it as easy as possible to contribute changes so that our modules work in your environment.
 There are a few guidelines that we need contributors to follow so that we can have a chance of keeping on top of things.

-You can read the complete module contribution guide [on the Puppet Labs wiki.](http://projects.puppetlabs.com/projects/module-site/wiki/Module_contributing)
+Read the complete module [contribution guide](https://docs.puppetlabs.com/forge/contributing.html)

 ###Running tests